 - Ricotta Cheese

-How To Make This Spring Tart
+How To Make a Pea and Asparagus Tart

 Step One: Okay lets talk about this tart.
 First step and always the first step to remember when baking a large tart with puff pastry; bake the puff pastry on its own before you start adding toppings.
 This is a mistake that seems to happen a lot but you need those super light buttery layers to puff right up.
 If you add all your toppings before it’s baked you won’t get those layers and your tart won’t be fully baked through.